 For this reason, doctors usually only prescribe corticosteroid medications for a short amount of time to reduce symptoms, and then place patients on less dangerous regimens or over-the-counter drugs once symptoms are better controlled.

-DMARDs, or disease-modifying antirheumatic drugs, are long-term medications mean to slow or alter the progression of rheumatoid arthritis by stopping the immune system from attacking healthy tissue.
+DMARDs, or disease-modifying antirheumatic drugs, are long-term medications meant to slow or alter the progression of rheumatoid arthritis by stopping the immune system from attacking healthy tissue.
 These drugs protect joints and tissues from permanent damage and gradually reduce daily pain.
-DMARDs can be taken concurrently or with other pain relievers.
+DMARDs can be taken with other pain relievers.

 Examples of traditional DMARDs are:

 Side effects are different for each patient and medication, but the most serious are liver damage and susceptibility to infections.

-There is a subset of DMARDs called biologic response modifiers.
-These drugs target specific parts of the immune system that trigger inflammation.
-One might target and block TNF inhibitors or the activation of T cells, which all plays a role in causing inflammation in the joints.
-By blocking specific steps in the process, these drugs prevent the entire immune response from being wiped out and vulnerable at once.
-This greatly reduces the risk of infection.
-Biologic agents are typically prescribed along with other medications to effectively fight RA symptoms.
+There is a subset of DMARD medications called biologic response modifiers.
+These drugs target specific parts of the immune system that trigger inflammation that causes joint damage.
+Blocking TNF inhibitors or the activation of T cells is one method of preventing the joint damage that frequently occurs in patients who suffer from RA.
+This greatly reduces the risk of further damage or infection.
+Biologic agents are typically prescribed in combination with other medications to fight RA symptoms.

 Common biologic agents are:

 JAK Inhibitors (such as Xeljanz) are another type of DMARDs that work against the pathways that increase the body’s immune response, known as Janus kinase.
 JAK inhibitors are helpful because they can be taken by mouth, unlike biologics, and they work well with traditional DMARDs.
 JAK inhibitors can dramatically decrease inflammation.

 Keeping an active, healthy lifestyle is just as important in treating RA symptoms as the right combination of medications.
-Exercise may seem too painful, but low-risk exercises like walking and yoga can actually reduce inflammation.
+Exercise may seem too painful, but low-risk exercises like walking and yoga can reduce inflammation.
 A physical therapist can help you design a safe, effective daily workout routine that will keep joints flexible.

-Life with RA is difficult and not being physically able to do certain tasks can lead to frustration.
-Physical therapists can help patients learn appropriate exercises, and new ways of approaching tasks that minimize the strain on affected joints while improving overall body strength.
+Life with RA is difficult and not being physically able to complete certain routine tasks may lead to frustration.
+Physical therapists can help patients learn appropriate exercises and new ways of approaching tasks that minimize the strain on affected joints while improving overall body strength.